nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 The |NCS| provides support for developing on the nRF9160 System in Package (SiP) using the nRF9160 DK (PCA10090), and :ref:`offers samples <nrf9160_ug_drivs_libs_samples>` dedicated to this device.

+See the `nRF9160 DK Hardware`_ guide for detailed information about the nRF9160 DK hardware.
+To get started with the nRF9160 DK, follow the steps in the `nRF9160 DK Getting Started`_ guide.

 .. _nrf9160_ug_intro:

 Introduction